Search This Blog

 The process of applying that plan was a textbook study, because a stampeding herd of fear-sodden superordinates (note that I do not, for good reason, refer to them as "superiors") kept getting in the way.
 A fellow striver-after-perfection of my rank had alerted me to the fact that the radio stations had the story of the theft, so I sat down with my crew of pirates, we looked at the Compendium, and had just started fleshing out our plan when The Boss rushed in.

-We went right on planning, so when he rushed in twenty minutes later, foaming and declaring that we needed a plan, I handed him the single-page sixth and final draft.
+As the door slammed, we went right back to planning, so when he rushed in twenty minutes later, foaming and declaring that we needed a plan, I handed him the single-page sixth and final draft.
 Three of us, the Director, the Boss and I rushed to town to see the Minister.
 Just as I was about to explain how it would be done, the Minister was called to the phone by the Premier and came back grinning.

 "Nifty says, 'don't worry about it, just fix it'," he told us.
 He turned to me: "Just fix it!